pgsilpa/SparkOnDocker/README.md

-### Contains the steps to run the Spark application on Docker Container
+### Contains the steps to run the Spark application on Docker Container on Standalone Mode

 Pre-requisites: